ruby-rdf/spira/README.md

    understanding how Spira is working with the repository.
 Basically, a Spira record is new, if the repository has no statements with this record as subject.
 This means, that *the repository is queried every time you invoke "new_record?"*.
-   Also note that if Spira.repository is not set, your Spira resource with always be "new".
+   Also note that if Spira.repository is not set, your Spira resource will always be "new".
    Also note that instantiating a new Spira resource sends a query to the repository, if it is set, but should work just fine even if it's not (until you try to "save" it).
  * Customary Rails' record manipulation methods are preferred now.